-- No market for our common stock currently exists.
-Following the Spin-Off, an active trading market may not develop or be sustained, and our stock price may fluctuate significantly. - Although we expect to pay dividends, we cannot provide assurance that we will pay dividends on our common stock, and our indebtedness may limit our ability to pay dividends on our common stock. - Certain provisions in our Amended and Restated Certificate of Incorporation, Amended and Restated Bylaws and Delaware law may discourage takeovers. - The rights associated with our common stock will differ from the rights associated with Jefferies common stock. - Our Amended and Restated Certificate of Incorporation will designate the Court of Chancery of the State of Delaware as the sole and exclusive forum for certain types of actions and proceedings, potentially limiting our stockholders' ability to obtain a favorable judicial forum for disputes.
+- Vitesse is an emerging growth company and the information we provide stockholders may be different from information provided by other public companies, which may result in a less active trading market for our common stock and higher volatility in our stock price. - Although we expect to pay dividends, we cannot provide assurance that we will pay dividends on our common stock, and our indebtedness may limit our ability to pay dividends on our common stock. - Certain provisions in our Amended and Restated Certificate of Incorporation, Amended and Restated Bylaws and Delaware law may discourage takeovers. - Your percentage ownership in Vitesse may be diluted in the future. - Our Amended and Restated Certificate of Incorporation designate the Court of Chancery of the State of Delaware as the sole and exclusive forum for certain types of actions and proceedings that may be initiated by our stockholders, which could may limit our stockholders' ability to obtain a favorable judicial forum for disputes with us or our directors, officers or other employees.